David E. Williams

 David E. Williams is President of the Health Business Group, a consulting firm that helps technology-enabled healthcare, medical device and pharmaceutical companies develop and execute innovative business strategies.
 He leads consulting teams, advises CEOs, is a member of corporate and non-profit boards, and chairs review panels for the federal government.
 He co-founded the company in 2003 after more than a decade as a consultant for the Boston Consulting Group and The LEK Partnership.

-David has a rare ability to explain complex healthcare concepts simply and clearly, making him a sought after expert for media such as NPR, Business Week, Al Jazeera, US News and The Boston Globe.
+David has a rare ability to explain complex healthcare concepts simply and clearly, making him a sought after expert for media such as NPR, Business Week, US News and The Boston Globe.
 David produces the popular Health Business Blog, where he has written more than 4000 posts since 2005 and conducted more than 100 podcast interviews with entrepreneurs, executives, scientists and political leaders.
 During the Massachusetts gubernatorial race, he interviewed all nine candidates about health policy.

 David has chaired and been a member of a variety of review panels for the Department of Health and Human Services as part of the Office of the National Coordinator for Health Information Technology’s Regional Extension Center (REC) program, which reviewed applications under the ARRA/HITECH Act.
 He also served on ONC review panels for the Beacon Community Cooperative Agreement Program and State Health Information Exchange Challenge Program and later chaired a panel to conduct a biennial review of the RECs.
 He also chaired a review panel for the Exchange Navigators under the Affordable Care Act.